Skip to content

 Use --model auto to let Copilot choose the best available model.
 The TUI shows the resolved model and its billing multiplier (e.g., auto → gpt-4o (1x)).

-Chat sessions support unlimited conversation length through automatic background compaction using a background compaction threshold of 80% (0.80) and a buffer exhaustion threshold of 95% (0.95) of the context window.
+Chat sessions support unlimited conversation length through automatic background compaction when the context window nears capacity.

 • Enter — Send message